dannys42/ClosureChain/README.md

             }
         }
     }
-    chain.try { link in                 // Must not specify any parameter since none was given in last `link.success()`
+    chain.try { link in                 // It is safe to ignore the passed parameter from the last `link.success()`
         // Notify the user we're done
         link.success()                  // Required even though this is the last link }